 4) “There’s more than one way to skin a cat.”

-Posted on December 18, 2019, in 2019 Movies and tagged drama, fantasy, ian mckellen, idris elba, james cordan, jennifer hudson, judi dench, musical, rebel wilson, talking animals, taylor swift, tom hooper.
+Posted on December 18, 2019, in 2019 Movies and tagged drama, fantasy, ian mckellen, idris elba, james cordan, jennifer hudson, judi dench, musical, rebel wilson, talking animals, taylor swift, theater, tom hooper.
 Bookmark the permalink.
 Leave a comment.